12 Reasons Why Your Facebook Ads Are Not Delivering

 Plus, you can’t be 100% sure that other ad formats won’t bring you better results.

-So, we highly recommend you to test all types of Facebook ad formats and choose the ones that your audience best responds to.
+So, we highly recommend that you test all types of Facebook ad formats and choose the ones that your audience best responds to.

 Frankly speaking, I don’t know.
-But most people make this Facebook ad mistake very often.
+But most people make this mistake very often, which leads to their Facebook ads not delivering.

 Remember, if you have tested an ad and you’re 100% sure that it doesn’t work for you, you need to get rid of this with no regrets.

-7. Setting up a too low or too high daily budget
+7. You’re setting up a too low or too high daily budget

-If your Facebook budget is too low (less than $5), it won’t be possible for you to cover your whole audience.
-It means that not all the potential customers will see your ad.
-However, if your daily budget is too high (more than $100), you will just waste your money.
+If your Facebook ads campaign budget is too low (less than $10 per ad set), it won’t be possible for you to cover your whole audience.
+It means that not all potential customers will see your ad.
+However, if your daily budget is too high (more than $100 per ad set), you will just waste your money.

 You have to remember that your ad is competing against other ads and yours has to stand out from the crowd.
 This is only possible if you set a reasonable daily budget that will allow you to reach your target audience.

-8. Keep showing your introductory Facebook ads to past purchasers
+8. You keep showing your introductory Facebook ads to past purchasers

-That’s why you need to exclude all past buyers from your newcomer-aimed advertising campaign and add them to another one.
+That’s why you need to exclude all past buyers from your newcomer-aimed advertising campaign and add them to another one – an ad campaign designed specifically for warmer audiences.
 Otherwise, you will lose your money hand over fist.

 If a person comes to your website and sees products without pictures or reviews, he or she will definitely leave your store.
 That’s why before starting any promotion campaigns on Facebook, you need to prepare your products for advertising.

-Make sure that all the product pages have high quality pictures and lots of customer reviews with photos.
-What’s more, check if the price in your ad corresponds the price in your store!
+Make sure that all the product pages have high-quality pictures and lots of customer reviews with photos.
+What’s more, check if the price in your ad corresponds to the price in your store!
 If it doesn’t, people will be unhappy about your offer and your store in general.

 Besides that, you can set pop-up ads on your website in order to collect emails and use them for your future advertising campaigns.

-10. Launching your Facebook ads at random time
+10. You launch Facebook ads at a random time

 Timing is a very frequent Facebook ad mistake.
 That’s why you need to consider the time zone and lifestyle of your audience.
 For example, if you’re advertising for moms in the USA, your ads have to be shown around 9 pm after the kids have gone to bed in this time zone.